josh-stillman/lintier/README.md

 ![](https://github.com/josh-stillman/lintier/blob/main/lintier.gif?raw=true)

 Lintier works in React, Node, and vanilla Typescript projects.
-It provides options to install the [airbnb styleguide](https://github.com/iamturns/eslint-config-airbnb-typescript), [stylelint](https://stylelint.io/) for linting styles, and [lint-staged](https://github.com/okonet/lint-staged#readme) for linting pre-commit.
+It provides options to install [stylelint](https://stylelint.io/) for linting styles, and [lint-staged](https://github.com/okonet/lint-staged#readme) for linting pre-commit.
 Lintier will install the dependencies, create the config files, and add linting scripts to your `package.json` file.

 Lintier's goal is to provide a minimal setup to build upon.
-A few rules are included by default, but you should modify the config files to fit your project's needs.
+You should modify the config files to fit your project's needs.

+## Update for ESLint 9

+As of Fall 2024, the community is still updating various packages to be compatible with ESLint version 9.
+This version of lintier disables currently incompatible packages like [eslint-plugin-react-hooks](https://github.com/facebook/react/issues/28313) and the [airbnb styleguide](https://github.com/airbnb/javascript/issues/2961).

 ## Usage